Skip to main content

 Check your tenancy agreement to see if your landlord can charge for late or unpaid rent.

-• agreement says the landlord can charge
+• your agreement says the landlord can charge

 Late fees could be taken from your deposit or your landlord could go to court to get them back.